 MARIACHI – Second-floor covered deck strung with white lights and in sight of the ocean.
 Transparent curtains shield you from the breeze on chilly evenings.

-PETE’S STEAK SHOP – patio dining in the Food Lion Shopping Center offering a panoramic view of the firehouse.
+PETE’S STEAK SHOP – patio dining in the Weis Market Shopping Center offering a panoramic view of the firehouse.

 THE POINT COFFEE HOUSE & BAKE SHOPPE – Where Rehoboth Avenue intersects Coastal Highway.
 Good lunches, great coffee and even better pastries.